psychemedia/storytelling-notes/hunting_of_the_snark.md

 "It is this, it is this that oppresses my soul,
 ⁠When I think of my uncle's last words:
-And my heart is as nothing so much as a bowl
+And my heart is like nothing so much as a bowl
 ⁠Brimming over with quivering curds!

 "It is this, it is this—" "[Yes, we've heard] that before!"